-15) The Islamic Republic of Iran did not suspend its uranium enrichment and heavy water research reactor activities, aiming at producing radioisotopes for medical purposes, since there is no logical and legal justification to suspend such peaceful activities which is its inalienable right according to the Statute and NPT and under surveillance of the Agency.

-- It should be recalled that Iran implemented suspension for more than 2.5 years voluntarily, as a non-legally binding and confidence building measure. - 16) The Agency's request in paragraphs 20 and 44 of the report (GOV/2010/46): "... that Iran make the necessary arrangements to provide the Agency, at the earliest possible date, with access to: the Heavy Water Production Plant (HWPP); the heavy water stored at the Uranium Conversion Facility (UCF) for the taking of samples" is not justified and there is no legal basis since they do not fall within Iran's Safeguards Agreement (INFCIRC/214) and are even beyond the Additional Protocol. - 17) Requesting such information under the pretext of the illegal UNSC resolutions is technically and legally unjustified and shall establish illegal precedence.
-Please note that heavy water plants are not covered by the Comprehensive Safeguards Agreement (CSA).
+- 13) The Islamic Republic of Iran did not suspend its uranium enrichment and heavy water research reactor activities, aiming at producing radioisotopes for medical purposes, since there is no logical and legal justification to suspend such peaceful activities which is its inalienable right according to the Statute and NPT and under surveillance of the Agency.
+It should be recalled that Iran implemented suspension for more than 2.5 years voluntarily, as a non-legally binding and confidence building measure. - 14) The Agency's request in paragraphs 21 and 40 of the report (GOV/2010/62): "... that Iran make the necessary arrangements to provide the Agency, at the earliest possible date, with access to: the Heavy Water Production Plant (HWPP); the heavy water stored at the Uranium Conversion Facility (UCF) for the taking of samples" is not justified and there is no legal basis since they are not falling within Iran's Safeguards Agreement (INFCIRC/214) and are even beyond Additional Protocol. - 15) Requesting such information under the pretext of the illegal UNSC resolutions is technically and legally unjustified and shall establish illegal precedence.
+It should be noted that heavy water plants are not covered by the Comprehensive Safeguards Agreement (CSA).
 They are also beyond the illegal relevant UNSC resolutions that request only verification of suspension.
-Therefore, when Iran clearly and loudly states in accordance with its inalienable rights under the IAEA statute and NPT, that work on heavy water related projects has not been suspended, there is no need of such baseless requests by the Agency.
-Thus, such a request to check whether Iran has suspended or not, is ridiculous!
+Therefore, when Iran clearly and loudly states in accordance with its inalienable rights under the IAEA statute and NPT, that work on heavy water related projects have not been suspended, there is no need of such baseless requests by the Agency.
+Thus, the request to check whether or not Iran has suspended its activities is ridicules!